 For this reason, the most common symptom of endometriosis is pain, and that pain is often most severe during menstruation and/or ovulation.
 There’s a known association between endometriosis and infertility, though why the two are connected isn’t well understood.
 (Read more about diagnosis and stages of endometriosis here).

 Though the birth control pill is commonly prescribed to help alleviate endometriosis symptoms by stopping cyclical menstruation, in reality, the synthetic hormones in the pill are putting a Band-Aid over the problem.
-In fact, hormonal birth control may even worsen endometriosis in the long run, and it comes with its own set of side effects.
+In fact, hormonal birth control may even worsen endometriosis in the long run, perhaps by putting a Band-Aid over symptoms that delays actual diagnosis and surgical or other treatment.
+And it comes with its own set of side effects.
 Fortunately, if you have endometriosis, you have treatment options other than the Pill.
 Read more about how FAMs can help with endometriosis here, here, and here.

 The postpartum period and the endometrium